Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 - `asset`: This variable stores the contract ID of a governance asset.
 This asset i  regardd as the only acceptable asset used in the DAO contract, If a user try's to interact with the DAO using any other asset aside the one initialized with the contract, the event is rejected.

 - `votes`: This storage also keeps an object map of the user's `Identity` to their `vote` as `64-unsigned int` for an opened proposal on your DAO.
-So if a user votes on a proposal, their identity and vote is stored as a map here mapped.
+So, if a user votes on a proposal, their identity and vote are stored as a map here.
 Copy and add the code below to your `main.sw` contract.

 ```rust